What to bring to a Christmas party: A guide to food and gift etiquette for holiday partygoers

 What to bring to a Christmas gift exchange party

 A typical holiday gift exchange—whether it’s with family, at the office, or among friends—involves store-bought presents.
-The gift exchange invitation tells you the dollar amount you should spend on the gift and whether you should stick to a theme, such as Christmas ornaments, or winter outerwear accessories, or booze.
+The gift exchange invitation tells you the dollar amount you should spend on the gift and whether you should stick to a theme, such as Christmas ornaments, winter outerwear accessories, or booze.

 The type of gift to bring to a gift exchange depends entirely on the expected crowd and the guidance offered in the invitation.
 Let these tips help guide you toward the ideal present for a gift swap.

-Buy to your audience.
-What might fly at one gathering could get you kicked out of the will at another.
+• Buy to your audience: What might fly at one gathering could get you kicked out of the will at another.

-Stick to the agreed-upon price.
-Spend too much or too little, and feelings might get hurt.
+• Stick to the agreed-upon price: Spend too much or too little, and feelings might get hurt.

-Choose a gender-neutral gift.
-If it’s a mixed-gender party, choose something anybody might enjoy—not a beard-grooming kit or a fabulous silk scarf in a soft, floral motif.
+• Choose a gender-neutral gift: If it’s a mixed-gender party, choose something anybody might enjoy—not a beard-grooming kit or a fabulous silk scarf in a soft, floral motif.

-Wrap it up nice ‘n’ pretty.
-Since there’s usually some type of game involved in the swapping of the gifts, it’s fun to make yours stand out so that everybody wants it.
+• Wrap it up nice ‘n’ pretty: Since there’s usually some type of game involved in the swapping of the gifts, it’s fun to make yours stand out so that everybody wants it.

 What to bring to a white elephant Christmas party

 A white elephant gift exchange party is a classic take on the traditional gift swap.
-It’s more about entertainment than walking away with something beautiful or useful—in fact when it comes to a white elephant gift, the more useless, impractical, or extravagantly ugly it is, the better.
+It’s more about entertainment than walking away with something beautiful or useful.
+In fact when it comes to a white elephant gift, the more useless, impractical, or extravagantly ugly it is, the better.

 Some white elephant invitations ask that you bring a used gift—something from around the house that you’re happy to part with.
 Others specify that the present should be store-bought for a particular dollar amount.
 Either way, the best gift to bring to any gift exchange party, including a white elephant, depends on the theme of the party and the crowd.
 If you don’t know where the bar is, play it safe.